-Vigil™ is intended to stimulate and enhance the body’s natural mechanism for recognizing and killing cancer cells.
+Vigil® is intended to stimulate and enhance the body’s natural mechanism for recognizing and killing cancer cells.
 It utilizes the patient’s own cancer cells to create a fully personalized cancer immunotherapy.

-- A portion of the tumor is shipped on ice to our cGMP manufacturing facility where, in a two-day process, the patient’s cancer cells are genetically modified and up to 12 doses of therapy are produced.
-The genetic modifications are achieved through the introduction of a proprietary gene plasmid, carrying the instructions for two genetic modifications, into the cells via electroporation.
+Patient’s tumor tissue is removed surgically as part of the standard of care for most advanced cancers.
+A portion of the tumor is shipped on ice to our cGMP manufacturing facility where, in a two-day process, the patient’s cancer cells are genetically modified.
+Up to 12 doses of Vigil® immunotherapy are produced for each patient.

-- The first modification involves the introduction of a bi-functional shRNAi targeted to the enzyme furin.
-This interfering RNA silences the production of furin very effectively through a duel mechanism.
-One of the functions of the furin enzyme is to activate TGFβ1 and TGFβ2.
-Thus, inhibiting this enzyme in the patient’s cancer cells results in nearly complete reduction in the expression of TGFβ1 and TGFβ2 in these cells.
+The first gene sequence involves the introduction of a bi-functional shRNA targeted to the enzyme furin with the effect of knock-down of furin production.
+One of the functions of the furin enzyme is to activate immunosuppressive isoforms of TGFβ1 and TGFβ2.
+Thus, inhibiting furin production in the patient’s cancer cells results in nearly complete reduction in the expression of TGFβ1 and TGFβ2 in these cells.

 The second gene modification involves the introduction of a gene sequence to express Granulocyte Macrophage Colony Stimulating Factor, or GM-CSF, a potent stimulator of the immune system.
 It has been demonstrated that GM-CSF enhances surface antigen expression, making the cancer cells more visible to the patient’s immune system.
 GM-CSF also further stimulates the patient’s immune system by actively recruiting and maturing antigen-presenting cells, such as dendritic cells.